Yuri Korneev: Club career

 Korneev started his club career with Dynamo Moscow, but he eventually moved to CSKA Moscow, where he became one of the club's cornerstones in the 1960s.
 While a member of the Red Army club, Korneev won a EuroLeague championship in 1963.
 He scored 15 crucial points in the tie-breaking final game against Real Madrid, after first two games of the finals were not enough to crown a champion.
 He made it to the EuroLeague Final once again, two years later, when Real took their revenge for what had been a bitter loss 2 years earlier.
 In addition to that, Korneev helped CSKA to win five Soviet Union League championships.

 Korneev left CSKA in the prime of his career, due to a Soviet rule at the time, that did not allow players above 25 years old to play for the Army-supported team.

-Soviet national team
+National team career

 Korneev was a regular member of the senior Soviet national basketball team.
 Korneev won two EuroBasket gold medals, in 1959 and 1961, two Summer Olympics silver medals, in 1960 and 1964, and a bronze medal at the 1963 FIBA World Championship.